jaime-rodriguez-art/Pico-Ducky-GUI/README.md

 ## Instructions

-1. Make sure the raspberry pi pico is on D: or change the payload drive letter.
+1. Make sure the raspberry pi pico is on D: or change the drive letter in payload.dd.

 2. Edit any of the _pyscript.html and add your python scripts inbetween py-script /py-script.